realdtn2/xiaomi-unlocking-rooting-guide/README.md

 ---

-## Tested and found to be working on the following devices:
+## Tested and found to be working on the following devices
 - Xiaomi 14T (Global)
 - Redmi K60 Ultra 5G